 - All Kids Network.
 Free coloring pages organized by category.

 - Autism Coloring Book: I See Things Differently With My Superhero Brain (Amazon).

-Constructive Play For an Autistic Kid
+Constructive Play For an child with autism

 Puzzles are another good way to help your child with autism improve focus and fine motor skills.
 If you’re completing a puzzle together, ask them to tell you about what they’re doing.
 This will help enhance their vocabulary and communication skills, and practice interacting with others.